nolanlawson/dotjs-2016/readme.md

 ???

 So that, to me, this is the true definition of "move the web forward."
-As browser vendors, we'll work hard to bring those much-desired features from proprietary platforms that you developers want so badly, as we've done with Flash and Silverlight, and as we're now doing with native mobile platforms.
+As browser vendors, we'll work hard to bring those much-desired features from other platforms that you developers are clamoring for, as we've done with Flash and Silverlight, and as we're now doing with native mobile platforms.

-All we ask in return
+And you can – and should! – use these awesome new features.
+All we ask in return is that you help make sure the web doesn't work for just one browser or just one vendor.
-is that you work with us to make sure the web doesn't work for just one browser, or just one vendor.

 Even as the web becomes more "appy," let's make sure the web remains open, and pluralistic, and that it works for everyone regardless of their device or browser.
 Thank you.